Trump Wants To Ride In A Golden Carriage When He Goes To Meet The Queen

 Picture it: Donald Trump waving from from the Queen of England's golden carriage, while riding down The Mall to Buckingham Palace.

-According to the Times, this isn’t a far-fetched scenario.
+According to the Times Of London, this isn’t a far-fetched scenario.
 Ahead of his trip to England the second week in October, President Donald Trump has insisted on the receiving the royal treatment.

 Advertisement